Loading

 Irkutsk's mayor Dmitry Berdnikov declared a state of emergency on 19 December.
 By the next day, the Russian government said that it had seized about 2,000 liters (530 U.S. gal) of illegal alcohol, uncovered a bath oil production facility, and removed 500 liters (130 U.S. gal) of remaining bath oil from the shelves of around 100 retailers in the Irkutsk area.
 On the 23rd, the state-owned TASS news agency reported that Russian police had seized over 10,000 small bath oil bottles.

 In the days after the poisoning, Russian authorities opened a criminal case and detained 23 people.
 They included local vendors who sold the product, police officers, and a senior regional government official for the greater Siberian region.
 A further five people were arrested in January 2017 and charged with selling and publicizing surrogate alcohol.
-In February 2020, the last of 19 individuals jailed or fined for distributing the fraudulent alcohol was sentenced to 2.5 years in prison.
+In February 2020, the last of 19 individuals jailed or fined for distributing the product was sentenced to 2.5 years in prison.

 After the incident, a spokesperson for Russian president Vladimir Putin called it a "terrible tragedy".
 They blamed it on a failing of "supervisory bodies".
 Prime Minister Dmitry Medvedev called for a ban on non-traditional alcoholic liquids like bath oils, saying "it's an outrage, and we need to put an end to this".
 Chairman of the Federation Council Valentina Matviyenko publicly supported additional regulations on alcohol-containing liquids, and Deputy Prime Minister Alexander Khloponin proposed accomplishing something similar by requiring pharmaceutical prescriptions.
 Alexei Navalny, an opposition politician, alleged that "boyaryshnik is killing more people than terrorist acts did in the whole history of Russia" each year.